Olehstas/Goals-testing/README.md

 ## Installation and Quick Start

-Please download the project or clone it
+Please download the project or clone it.
+Before running the collection choose Goals Env enviroment.